New Canaan Library's Podcast for Adventurous Readers

 Our podcast reads and discusses Adult books in the library's collection, and is perfect for listeners who want to find excellent reads in any genre.
 If you are looking for a book club that you can attend any time, give us a listen!

-New Episodes the last Friday of September, October, November, January, February, March, and a bonus Summer Reading Recommendations episode in April or May.
+New Episodes the last Tuesday of September, October, November, February, March, and April.

 Our current hosts are Collections Librarian Kathleen, Adult Services Librarian James, and Children's Librarian Kat.